danny-baker/deploy-beast-datascience-vm/README.md

 This is an example of deploying cloud infrastructure-as-code using a new domain specific language called Bicep.
 The [OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is Linux Ubuntu 18.04 and is specially setup with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
 If you don't know linux, don't worry: out of the box it autoruns a Jupyter Hub server giving you instant (secure) access to Jhub notebooks from the browser of your local machine, running remotely on your VM.
 Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM and 1500+ MBit/s internet speeds.
 Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days, with some important caveats.

 This is designed for one-off time-constrained tasks where you need a monster of a VM to run for a few hours or days to get the job done.
-You can then export any data, and tear the whole resource down.
+You can then export any data, and tear the whole resource down when you're finished.

 ## Quickstart

-If you know what you are doing with deploying Azure resources using JSON templates (and Bicep), simply open the `vmtemplate.bicep` file , configure your VM specs, create a resource group and deploy in the Az CLI with a single command:
+If you know what you are doing with deploying Azure resources using ARM templates (and Bicep), simply open the `vmtemplate.bicep` file , configure your VM specs, create a resource group and deploy in the Az CLI with a single command:

 `az deployment group create -f vmtemplate.bicep -g <RESOURCE GROUP> --parameters adminUsername=<USERNAME> adminPassword=<PASSWORD> adminPublicKey=<INSERT FULL ASCII PUB KEY HERE>`